What Is a Flexible Electrical Conduit?

 - Extremely flexible with tight bend radii

-Flexible electrical conduits can be buried in concrete or underground.
+Flexible electrical conduit can be buried in concrete or underground.
 A metallic conduit creates an effective shield for protecting sensitive circuits against electromagnetic interference (EMI).
-Conduit jackets are resistant to radiation, oil, heat, and cold and are available in different colors.
+Conduit jackets are resistant to radiation, oil, heat and cold.
+Extruded polymer jackets are available in a vareity of colors.

 Flexible Electrical Conduit From ANAMET Electrical, Inc.

-Flexible electrical conduits are integral parts of any system operating under harsh conditions.
-Knowing the types of electrical conduits available, their benefits, and the reasons to install them, you can make a more informed decision for your application.
+Flexible electrical conduit are integral parts of a system operating under harsh conditions.
+Knowing the types of electrical conduit available, their benefits, and the reasons to install them, you can make a more informed decision for your application.

-As a leading provider of flexible electrical conduits, ANAMET Electrical offers:
+As a leading provider of flexible electrical conduit, ANAMET Electrical offers:

-- Liquid-Tight Flexible Metal Conduits (UL listed and unlisted)
+- Liquid-Tight Flexible Metal Conduit (UL listed and unlisted)

 - Flexible Conduit Fittings

 - Specialty Conduit